 The following components are visible on the back panel of the MPX 25100T/25160T appliance:

 Power switch, which turns power to the appliance on or off.
-Press the switch for less than two seconds to turn off the power.
+Press the switch for less than two seconds to shut off the power.

-Two power supplies, each rated at 1000 watts, 100-240 volts.
-Max power consumption is 717 W; typical power consumption is 594 W. Each power supply has an LED that indicates the status of the power supply, as described in in Common hardware components.
+Two power supplies, each rated at 1000 watts, 100–240 volts.
+Max power consumption is 717 W. Typical power consumption is 594 W. Each power supply has an LED that indicates the status of the power supply, as described in Common hardware components.

 Disable alarm button, which is functional only when the appliance has two power supplies.

 Non-maskable interrupt (NMI) Button, used at the request of Technical Support to initiate a core dump.
 To press this red button, which is recessed to prevent unintentional activation, use a pen, pencil, or other pointed object.
 The NMI Button is also available remotely over the network in the LOM GUI, in the Remote Control menu.
-For more information on the Lights Out Management Port of the appliance, see Lights out management port of the Citrix ADC MPX appliance.
+For more information about the lights out management port of the appliance, see Lights out management port of the Citrix ADC MPX appliance.